-, The Choke by Sofie Laguna A mesmerising, harrowing and ultimately uplifting novel from the 2015 Miles Franklin winner.
+The Choke by Sofie Laguna Sofie A mesmerising, harrowing and ultimately uplifting novel from the 2015 Miles Franklin winner.
 Abandoned by her mother as a toddler and only occasionally visited by her volatile father who keeps dangerous secrets, Justine is raised solely by her Pop, an old man tormented by visions of the Burma Railway.
 Justine finds sanctuary in Pop's chooks and The Choke, where the banks of the Murray River are so narrow they can almost touch-a place of staggering natural beauty that is both a source of peace and danger.
 Although Justine doesn't know it, her father is a menacing criminal and the world she is exposed to is one of great peril to her.
 She must make sense of it on her own-and when she eventually does, she knows what she has to do.
 371 p.
-E-Audio available The eye of the sheep by Sofie Laguna Meet Jimmy Flick.
+E-Audio available Contemporary Fiction The eye of the sheep by Sofie Laguna Meet Jimmy Flick.
 He's not like other kids.
 He finds a lot of the adult world impossible to understand - especially why his Dad gets so angry with him.
 Jimmy's mother Paula is the only one who can manage him.
 She teaches him how to count sheep so that he can fall sleep.
 She holds him tight enough to stop his cells spinning.
 It is only Paula who can keep Jimmy out of his father's way.
 But when Jimmy's world falls apart, he has no one else to turn to.
 He alone, must navigate the unfathomable world and make things right.
 308 p.
-E-Audio available Go set a watchman by Harper Lee Maycomb, Alabama.
+E-Audio available Contemporary Fiction The Erratics by Vicki Laveau-Harvie (NEW TITLE ADDED DURING 2020) When Vicki Laveau-Harvie's elderly mother is hospitalised unexpectedly, Vicki and her sister travel to their parents' isolated ranch home in Alberta, Canada, to help their father.
+Estranged from their parents for many years, Vicki and her sister are horrified by what they discover on their arrival.
+For years, Vicki's mother has camouflaged her manic delusions and savage unpredictability, and over the decades she has managed to shut herself and her husband away from the outside world, systematically starving him and making him a virtual prisoner in his own home.
+Vicki and her sister have a lot to do, in very little time, to save their father.
+And at every step they have to contend with their mother, whose favourite phrase during their childhood was: 'I'll get you and you won't even know I'm doing it.'
+Autobiography -Memoir Go set a watchman by Harper Lee Maycomb, Alabama.
 Twenty-six-year-old Jean Louise Finch - 'Scout' - returns home from New York City to visit her aging father, Atticus.
-Set against the backdrop of the civil rights tensions and political turmoil that were transforming the South, Jean Louise's homecoming turns bittersweet when she learns disturbing truths about her close-knit family, the town and the people dearest to her.
+Set against the backdrop of the civil rights tensions and political turnoil that were transforming the South, Jean Louise's homecoming turns bittersweet when she learns disturbing truths about her close-knit family, the town and the people dearest to her.
 Memories from her childhood flood back, and her values and assumptions are thrown into doubt.
 Featuring many of the iconic characters from To Kill a Mockingbird, Go Set a Watchman perfectly captures a young woman, and a world, in a painful yet necessary transition out of the illusions of the past - a journey that can be guided only by one's conscience.
-278 р.
-Daniel isn't talking by Marti Leimbach Melanie Marsh is an American living in London married to Stephen, the perfect Englishman, who knew the minute he saw her that she was to be his future.
-But when their youngst child is diagnosed with autism their marriage starts to unravel at great speed.
-Stephen runs back into the arms of his previous girlfriend while Melanie does everything in her power to help her son and keep her family together.
-281 p.
-The dressmaker of Khair Khana by Gayle Tzemach Lemmon When the Taliban seized control of Kabul, they banished Kamila Sidiqi and other professional women to virtual house arrest.
-Fired from her teaching job, she faced another deep crisis when her father and brother fled the city, leaving her as the sole support of herself and her five siblings.
-With an aplomb that her country's self-righteous conquerors could never emulate, Kamila became the industrious dressmaker and home-bound businesswomen who fed the family and nurtured her embattled neighbours.
-288 p.
+278 p.
+Historical Fiction